DA-Drew803/Embedded-Systems-Projects/README.md

 5. Select **Build > Build Solution**.
 6. Connect the AVR Xplained Mini 328P and program it with the board's integrated debugger/programmer.

-Each lab should be a separate Atmel Studio project because every folder has its own `main()` function.
-All projects assume a 16 MHz clock.
-The included Makefile is an optional command-line alternative.
+All projects assume a 16 MHz clock

 ## Design notes